DHTMLX/docs-suite/docs/combobox/api/combobox_keydown_event.md

 # keydown

-@short: fires when any key is pressed and the element of Combobox is in focus
+@short: fires when any key is pressed and an option of Combobox is in focus

 @signature: keydown: (event: KeyboardEvent, id: string | number | undefined) => void;

 @params:
-- `event` - a native KeyboardEvent object
+- `event: KeyboardEvent` - a native KeyboardEvent object
-- `id` - the id of the option of Combobox in focus
+- `id: string | number | undefined` - the id of the option of Combobox in focus

 @example:
 combobox.events.on("keydown", function(event, id) {